cmfreeman/TCO476-rest/docs/pages/Pilot.md

 ---
 layout: page
-title: "Airline Resource"
+title: "Pilor Resource"
-permalink: /airlineresource/
+permalink: /pilotresource/
 ---
 # Overview
 The Pilot Resource allows the user to receive information regarding a specific pilot and add new pilots to the API.